JoshuaSchlichting/GoCMS/README.md

 > NOTE: include `--build` to rebuild as needed.

 If this is the first time starting the database, initialize the database using `./manager.sh --init`.

+First time accounts created in dev mode can easily be verified by email using the attached Mail Slurper server at `http://127.0.0.1:4436/`